Julie Embleton

 Brigid: Goddess of Creativity

 As a source of influence for creatives, Brigid is seen as the Fire of Inspiration.
 She motivates the alchemy of our creativity, when the meeting of our inspiration and action merge to form beauty.
-Brigid is the quickening of heart when an idea sparks into life, she’s the passion that drives our creativity, the healing that comes from creative flow.
-As the Goddess of fire and hearth, she encourages transformation, asking us to look beyond the ordinary so we can create the extraordinary.
+Much like Ace energy in tarot, inspiration is a wonderful force, but without action, it remains nothing more than thought.

 Brigid asks us to view our creative world from a new perspective.
 Fire transforms, and so she asks us to do the same with our processes.
 Welcome in the forces of destruction and renewal, and see how it transforms both you and your creative projects.
 When we release the old, we create space for the new.
-Imagine what could bloom in its place, and the opportunity and inspiration that awaits!
+Imagine what could bloom in its place, and the opportunity and inspiration that awaits?

 In many illustrations, Brigid is often depicted stirring a great cauldron.
 This witch’s magical tool symbolises the womb and the Devine Feminine.
 Brigid encourages us to stir our own inner cauldrons, regardless of gender, and embrace the creativity that bubbles to the surface.
 She truly is an inspirational goddess for creatives!